Psalms For Life

 Psalm 58

-We easily see injustices that hurt us, but less easily injustices that benefit us.
+We so easily see injustices that hurt us, but less easily those that benefit us.
 What do we do when leaders secretly rig the system against us or our neighbor and violently enforce it?
 We must pray as David did.

 For the worship leader, set to the tune of “Do Not Destroy.”
 A miktam of David.